Rising Temperatures Put Millions Across Latin America and the Caribbean at Risk as Cooling Appliances Remain Inefficient

 Low-efficiency cooling appliances not only waste energy but often rely on high-global warming potential refrigerants targeted for phasedown and phaseout under the Montreal Protocol.
 As a result, climate change worsens, cooling access gaps may widen, and gender inequalities may increase.

-The event will be co-hosted by CLASP, the Climate and Clean Air Coalition (CCAC) and the Institute for Governance & Sustainable Development, and feature local champions from Brazil, Grenada, and the African continent.
+The event will be co-hosted by CLASP, the Climate and Clean Air Coalition (CCAC), and the Institute for Governance & Sustainable Development, along with local champions from Brazil, Grenada, and the African continent.

 At the event, CLASP and its partners will: